laravel-streams/streams.dev/streams/data/pages/docs.md

 ---
-title: Documentation
+title: Getting started with Laravel Streams.
-intro: Everything you need to know about the Streams platform.
+intro: Everything you need to know to get up and running with Laravel Streams.
 enabled: true
 sort: 14
 references: